kubocd/kubocd-doc/docs/user-guide/200-redis.md

 > Note:
     During rendering, both roles and dependencies defined at the Package and Release levels are concatenated.
     This ensures that the final dependency graph combines all relevant definitions from both scopes.

+### Cluster roles

+The deployment of a package is conditioned on the availability of the roles it depends on, meaning that at least one application fulfilling each required role must be successfully deployed.

+In some cases, a role may already be fulfilled by an application that was not deployed by KuboCD.
+For example, if you're using a cluster that already includes an Ingress controller and a Load Balancer, you need to inform KuboCD that these roles are already satisfied externally.

+Such roles are called `ClusterRoles`, and their list is defined in the global [KuboCD configuration resource: `Config`](./170-context-and-config.md).

+---

 ## Deployment